jahlen/Planetzine/README.md

 ### Deploy to Azure
 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjahlen%2Fplanetzine%2Fmaster%2Fazuredeploy.json)

+Click the "Deploy to Azure" button.
 You must chose a unique Site Name, for example **planetzine-yourname**.

 * If you have provided a *Secondary Location*, there will be an Azure Traffic Manager and two web apps.
 The address would then be something like: **http://planetzine-yourname.trafficmanager.net**
 * If you don't have a *Secondary Location*, there will only be one web app and no Azure Traffic Manager.
 The address will be something like: **http://planetzine-yourname-region.azurewebsites.net**